- Build year:2019

-A US Virgin Islands Yacht Charter is an opportunity to enjoy a sailing holiday around some of the most beautiful Caribbean islands in excellent sailing conditions so don't hesitate to book your boat today.
+A US Virgin Islands Yacht Charter is an opportunity to enjoy a sailing vacation around some of the most beautiful Caribbean islands in excellent sailing conditions so don't hesitate to book your boat today.

 When considering a trip the three main islands of the US Virgin Islands and the several smaller islands can be just a case of cruising this archipelago or as the starting point of a wider Virgin Island yacht charter, taking in the British Virgin Islands and Spanish Virgin Islands as a longer cruise.